 Especially as between a husband and wife or a parent and adult child, the law does not delegate legal decision making in favor of a spouse or child in the absence of a written power of attorney, guardianship or conservatorship.
 It’s a shock to clients when I tell them they can’t legally make decisions for their sick spouse or adult incapacitated child.
-Often we have to take extraordinary steps to solve the problem by a legal filing with the Superior Court known as guardianship which could have been avoided by a qualified and comprehensive legal document called a Durable Power of Attorney (POA).
+Often, we must take extraordinary steps to solve the problem by a legal filing with the Superior Court known as guardianship which could have been avoided by a qualified and comprehensive legal document called a Durable Power of Attorney (POA).

-Why A Power of Attorney in New Jersey Is so Important
+Why a Power of Attorney in New Jersey is So Important

 Representative or Protective Payee as a Form of NJ Power of Attorney can be used in place of a NJ Guardianship

-Conservatorship in NJ as an alternative to a NJ Guardianship
+Conservatorship in NJ as an Alternative to a NJ Guardianship